 Through education, awareness-raising, outreach, technical assistance, capacity building, and partnerships, using the White Ribbon’s successful programmes will challenge the negative, outdated concepts of manhood and inspire South African men to understand and embrace the incredible potential they have to be a part of positive change.
 Eliminating Gender Based Violence & Sexual Harassment from the Home, School, Workplace and Community.

-The official Project Launch Date is set for 25 November, which is the International Day for the Elimination of Violence against Women.
+The Official Programme Launch Date was 25 November, which is the International Day for the Elimination of Violence against Women.
 But before then the Global-Giving Campaign will enable supporters to donate funds to ensure maximum impact.

-In the meantime the Joe Slovo Foundation will also be contacting Political Leaders, CEO’s Trade Union Leaders, Sports Stars, Church Leaders and Celebrities urging them to sign the White Ribbon Pledge “never to excuse, commit or remain silent about male violence against women” ahead of the commencement date.
+The Joe Slovo Foundation is also contacting Political Leaders, CEO’s Trade Union Leaders, Sports Stars, Church Leaders and Celebrities urging them to sign the White Ribbon Pledge “never to excuse, commit or remain silent about male violence against women”